vintage-creator/roko/README.md

 <pre><code>npm run server</code></pre>

-<h2>About Roko</h2>
+<h2>About Medcover</h2>

-<p>Roko is more than just an insurance platform.
+<p>Medcover is more than just an insurance platform.
 It's a comprehensive solution tailored to the unique needs of medical professionals.
 Our ongoing commitment to innovation ensures that you'll always have access to the latest tools and features.</p>

 <h2>Contributing</h2>